 If there is only one Cusco tour you can do, the Sacred Valley Day Trip should be the one.
 The Sacred Valley is the heart of Inca Empire with a large area filled with fertile lands and Spanish colonial towns.
 The Sacred Valley Day Trip tour shows you a lot of history and traditions of the Inca people and you will understand why buildings are looking a certain way and how life was in the Inca Empire before the Spanish invasion.
 The views during the Sacred Valley Day Trip are just impressive along the way.
 The Sacred Valley is also at a lower altitude than Cusco so it definitely helps you to acclimate.
 In fact a lot of visitors come to the Sacred Valley (namely Ollantaytambo) directly after they land in Cusco to acclimate.

-Peru Itinerary Day 4 – 7 Inca Trail to Machu Picchu
+Day 4 – 7 of 2 Weeks in Peru and Bolivia – Inca Trail to Machu Picchu

 After getting acclimated in Cusco for a couple of days, we were so excited (and nervous) to start our 4 day 3 night classic Inca Trail (Camino del Inca) with Alpaca Expedition!
 We started our Inca Trail bright and early at 3:30am on the 4th day of the 2 week Peru and Bolivia trip.
 You will realize that this trip involves a lot of waking up at 3am type of days.